Introduction to Investing In Startups

 ‘Deal ﬂow’ refers to the rate at which angel investors receive business proposals.
 The first level goal is to develop quality deal ﬂow because this represents inbound proposals from startups that can generate potentially above-average returns for their investors.

 In the past, quality deals were hard to find if you were not connected to the key players in the network or based out of a location such as Silicon Valley or New York.
-However, in recent times, finding quality deal ﬂow has become much easier through early access provided by online investing platforms such as Propel(x).
+However, in recent times, finding quality deal ﬂow has become much easier through early stage access provided by online investing platforms such as Propel(x).

 2. Evaluating deals